-Finding condensation in your home is a common problem for many homeowners across the UK.
+Finding condensation in your home is a common issue for many homeowners across the UK and yet it is relatively simple to solve the problem and prevent it from coming back.

-When warm, moist air comes into contact with a colder surface, like a wall or window, the warm air is unable to hold the same amount of moisture and the water is released onto the colder surface and tiny drops of water appear, which is referred to as condensation.
+When moisture in the air comes into contact with a colder surface, like a wall or window, the warm air is unable to hold the same amount of moisture and the water is released onto the colder surface, creating tiny droplets of water to appear, which is more commonly referred to as condensation.

-It also appears in areas where the air movement is restricted, such as behind furniture and inside wardrobes which lead to mould growth and musty smells to start to linger.
-Whether it is a period property, new home or bungalow, the problems associated with condensation affects all of us.
+Condensation can also appear in areas where the air movement is restricted, such as behind bedroom furniture and inside wardrobes which can start to create a musty smell and lead to mould growth on clothes, furniture and walls.
+Whether it is a period home, new property or a bungalow, the problems associated with condensation affects all of us.

-Many of us wake up to streaming windows, especially in the winter and this is usually the first signs that you have a problem.
-It is one of the most troublesome, recurring problems that we have to deal with and its presence can have a debilitating effect on the occupiers of the dwelling.
+Many people wake up in a morning and open the curtains to see streaming windows, especially in the winter, this is usually a sign that you have an underlying problem that needs to be fixed.
+It is one of the most troublesome, recurring problems that we have all experienced and its presence can have a debilitating effect on the owners of the property.

-If condensation occurs over a prolonged period of time, other signs will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.
+If wet walls and streaming windows occur over a prolonged period of time, other signs will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.

-As properties become increasingly energy conscious, we have looked for ways to save energy in our homes through insulation, draft proofing, double glazing and blocking off chimneys, all of which has increased the humidity within indoor air:
+As properties become increasingly energy conscious and airtight, we have looked for ways to save energy in our homes through insulation, draft proofing, double glazing and blocking off chimneys, all which has increased the humidity within indoor air:

 Don't let this happen to your home!